 - Before a long edit session,

-Ctrl/Cmd+Athe draft and paste it into a local editor as a backup — a Canvas disconnect can lose unsaved edits. - Don’t run Canvas inside an in-app WebView — iOS and Android in-app browsers almost never work.
+Ctrl/Cmd+Athe draft and paste it into a local editor as a backup — a disconnect can lose unsaved edits, and this also future-proofs you against the in-chat-blocks transition. - Don’t run Canvas inside an in-app WebView — iOS and Android in-app browsers almost never work.

 - Keep work and personal accounts in separate browser profiles to avoid workspace mismatches.